VMM-165: Vietnam War

-In early February 1973 the composite squadron was deployed onboard the New Orleans and left Subic Bay for the North Vietnamese coast to commence Operation End Sweep arriving off Haiphong on 23 February.
+In early February 1973 the composite squadron was deployed on board the New Orleans and left Subic Bay for the North Vietnamese coast to commence Operation End Sweep arriving off Haiphong on 23 February.
 On 17 April minesweeping operations were suspended and the task force withdrawn due to North Vietnamese delays in the handover of prisoners.
 On 20 April the squadron moved to USS Tripoli.
 Minesweeping operations recommenced on 18 June and were completed by 4 July when the task force returned to Subic Bay.